-- Directors will receive a copy of this Policy and shall complete the Disclosure Form at the beginning of each leadership year. - Directors shall update their Disclosure Forms as soon as they are aware of any new relationship that may pose an actual, perceived or potential conflict. - BOD meetings will include an agenda item for reading this statement from the Chair of the BOD:
+- Directors will receive a copy of this Policy and shall complete the Disclosure Form at the beginning of each leadership year. - Directors shall update their Disclosure Forms as soon as they are aware of any new potential conflict. - o BOD meeting agendas will include this statement from the Chair of the BOD: